theowenyoung/archive-actionsflow/docs/workflow.md

 Like [Github actions workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions), A Actionsflow workflow is a configurable automated process made up of one or more jobs.
 You must create a YAML file to define your workflow configuration.
 The Actionsflow configuration format is the same as [Github actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow)

-Workflow files use YAML syntax, and must have either a `.yml` or `.yaml` file extension.
+Workflow files use YAML syntax and must have either a `.yml` or `.yaml` file extension.
 If you're new to YAML and want to learn more, see "[Learn YAML in five minutes.](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes)"

 You must store workflow files in the `workflows` directory of your repository.